Icesito68/LGE-SM8250-Drivers/README.md

 # Windows Driver pack for LGE sm8150 devices

 This repository contains driver binary files for LGE sm8150 devices, including (currently) G8X (mh2lm) and G8S(betalm).
 All driver binary files form a board support package to be used on devices mentioned above to provide hardware support for the Windows operating system.

+These driver files are not perfect, typos may exist, feel free to file an issue on GitHub in case you found any.
 These driver files are based on @gus33000 's drivers for Surface Duo.
 Huge thanks to @gus33000!

 ## Resources